 Unbalanced panels aren't a problem when one can bore at least a full system row with a single plunge/setting.
 The big advantage of unbalanced panels is that the faces can be flush with the box bottom (0mm bottom reveal).
 With a 0mm bottom reveal, the box edges are hidden and don't need to have the same wood/color/finish as the faces.
 When there is a big color difference between the boxes and faces (e.g white boxes and dark stained faces), the boxes can be edgebanded with a PVC that is similar in color to the faces.

 Blum's Process 32 panels (unbalanced) are 7mm taller than the unbalanced stackable box panels.
-The reason for the extra reveal is that Blum is catering to folks who feel they must have American standards, e.g. 30-1/2" tall boxes and 4" toe-kicks VS 30-1/4" / 4-1/4".
+The reason for the extra reveal is that Blum is catering to folks who feel they must have American standards, e.g. 30-1/2" tall boxes and 4" toe-kicks instead of modular 30-1/4" boxes and 4-1/4" kicks.
 Only their bottom mount drawer layouts require the extra reveal and that is because their wood boxes are in 2" increments (most of their drawer layouts don't use the 32mm system).

 While True 32 allows all stackable box panels, I included their Zargon panel here because the only difference between it and the Blum (not stackable) panel is the 10 VS 3mm top reveal.